ay-bun/student_portfolio/README.md

 - The API and UI are designed to serve both Staff and Student.
 The permission works at the field level (e.g. Student cannot edit some fields).
 - Basic file permission based on Role (Staff and Student).
 - Bulk adding attendances.

-## To-do
-- Tweak UI.
-- Detailed documentation.
-- Deploy to the server.
-(Lots of things to do, e.g., set DEBUG = FALSE, Regenerate api key, securities, ...)

 # Note🔥
 - This project is *not* meant to be used in production.
 It's the exploration of the capabilities of Django.